mrooney/pbdeploy/README.md

 * `cwd`: the directory to run the start/restart commands from. default: the directory where `pbdeploy` is run.
 * `before`: a command to run before the service is started or restarted.
 For running multiple commands, put them in a script and specify that, as in the example above.
 This won't be run if you `pbdeploy --quick`.
 * `after`: a command to run after the service is started or restarted.
 For running multiple commands, put them in a script and specify that, as in the example above.
 This won't be run if you `pbdeploy --quick`.
-* `daemonizes`: by default pbdeploy will wait for the `start` command to exit so it can report non-zero exit codes, but if you specify False, pbdeploy will background this process instead, useful for process that don't daemonize themselves.
+* `daemonizes`: by default pbdeploy will wait for the `start` command to exit so it can report non-zero exit codes, but if you specify False, pbdeploy will background this process instead, useful for processes that don't daemonize themselves.

 Continuous Deployment
 ===